Universal Geneve Microtor Automatic 18ct, 1963

 Distinctive Pleated Dial, Beautifully Restored, with Original ‘Index’ Hands

-High Quality Brown Crocodile Strap with Gold Plated Buckle
+High Quality Brown Alligator Strap with Gold-Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition